 This is a firm commitment initial public offering of shares of common stock of Twin Vee PowerCats Co.
-Prior to this offering, there has been no public market for our common stock.
-We anticipate that the initial public offering price of our shares will be between \$ and \$.
+We are offering 2,800,000 shares of our common stock.
+We anticipate that the initial public offering price of our shares will be between \$5.00 and \$6.00 per share.
+The underwriters have informed us that the gross proceeds of this offering will not be less than \$15,000,000.